dougeby/IntuneDocs/InTuneDocs/DeployUse/allow-policy-managed-apps-access-to-o365.md

 * Microsoft OneNote for iOS

 >[!IMPORTANT]
->Microsoft Excel, PowerPoint, Word, Skype for Business, and OneNote apps for iOS and Android are bundled together as a single option.
+>For Android devices, the initial device registration must be done by logging into either the OneDrive app, or the Outlook app.
 The OneNote app for Android does not yet support MAM without enrollment.

 To learn about the user experience with an app that has MAM CA policies, see [What to expect when using an app with MAM CA](use-apps-with-mam-ca.md).